-Diversity is moving from the tree of life to man-made objects.
-Have we really surpassed nature?
-No, we are nature!
+Diversity is moving from the tree of life to objects.

 The competitive exclusion principle

-The competitive exclusion principle (CEP) in ecology states that two species competing over the same resource cannot coexist forever; One will eventually leave the scene to the other.
-Let’s try to generalize this principle to the evolution beyond life by classifying man-made objects into kingdoms and species just like plants and animals.
-In other words let’s look at both taxonomies, life and objects, as two terrestrial families competing over a single resource, our planet.
-It will appear that man-made object is taking the playground from the organic life, however, with the transfer of resources shifts also, diversity.
+According to the competitive exclusion principle (CEP) in ecology, two species competing over the same resource cannot coexist forever; One will eventually leave the scene to the other.
+We can see this in the economy with the establishment of a monopoly by the tech giants, taking up all the resources serving a specific aspect of human life.
+With a stretch, we can also generalize this principle in a different direction by classifying man-made objects into kingdoms and species just like plants and animals.
+In other words, we can look at both taxonomies, life and objects, as two terrestrial families competing over a single resource, our planet.
+It will appear that man-made objects are taking the playground from the organic life.

-The modern explosion of man-made objects whilst the decline of biodiversity should be viewed as the tale of a shift; Diversity has gradually moved from the tree of life to the product-space.
+The modern explosion of manufactured objects whilst the decline of biodiversity should be viewed as the tale of a shift; Diversity has gradually moved from the tree of life to the product-space.

 Shift of diversity from life to objects, via humans?

-A one step more detailed story could go like this: One species out of millions unexpectedly dominated the earth and while pushing the rest to die or adapt, diversified itself.
-It gave rise to an explosion of isolated cultures, languages and life styles; A diversity unseen in any species beforehand.
+A one-step more detailed story could go like this: One species out of millions unexpectedly dominated the earth and while pushing the rest to die or adapt, diversified itself.
+It gave rise to an explosion of isolated cultures, languages and lifestyles; A diversity unseen in any species beforehand.
 The cycle however did not stop there.
 Millennia later one or few of those many cultures – under the industrial civilization – eventually pushed all the rest aside and sucked the diversity into its own territory, producing physical artifacts.
-This is where we are now.
+And this is where we are now.

 Clearly, many of these cultures didn’t completely die but they were marginalized and can still, at least partially be found in some uncontacted tribes or in the corners of research institutes.
 But so are nearly extinct animals in zoos and labs.
 You get the point.

-Now, why keeping track of where novelty shifts matters?
-Well, because a legitimate extrapolation could tell us that nature may as well repeat the cycle over and over again.
-Just imagine what would happen if evolution, in our era of novelty the age of man-made products, favors yet another front-runner, picks on one or few of these many by-products and eventually rules out the rest totally or marginalizes them to small islands.
-This is just what we humans did to other species bu putting a handful of not-domesticated animals in our zoos while driving the rest to extinction.
-And that’s exactly what modern cultures did to the old ones, killing them off or putting fractions of them on shelves in museums.
-Each winner code did set a new ecological agenda until it dictated the next primary carrier of diversity.
+Now, why does keeping track of where novelty shifts matter?
+Well, because nature may as well repeat the cycle again.
+Let’s just extrapolate what would happen if evolution, in this era of novelty which is the age of man-made products, favours yet another front-runner and picks one or few of these numerous by-products and eventually rules out the rest from the “mainland” to marginalized “islands”.
+This will be similar to what we humans did to other species, by placing a handful of wild and not-domesticated animals in our zoos while driving the rest to extinction.
+And also similar to what modern cultures did to the old ones, killing them off or putting fractions of them on academic shelves or in museums.
+Each winner code seems to set a new agenda and eventually dictate the next primary carrier of diversity.